straydogstudio/meta_reports/README.md

 COLORS = {
   even:                   'efefef',
   odd:                    'ffffff',
+  attention:              'ff9999 !important',
 }
 ```

+Note that you can specify `!important` and it will be reproduced in the HTML style.

 For HTML, necessary styles will either be injected into the HTML output, or a rake task will be created that will generate an appropriate css file to be included in the layout.
-I have the latter solution working on a test site, but it is not ready for release.
+I have the latter solution working in a test app, but it is not working as a generic rake task.

 ##TODO